wp-plugins/spotify-master/readme.txt

 **More High Quality Plugins?**

-* For profissional wordpress websites
+* For professional wordpress websites
 * Tested for fast page load times and SEO
 * Errors and conflicts free.
 NO JAVASCRIPT or AJAX
 * [Click Here](http://wordpress.techgasp.com/buy-all-techgasp-wordpress-plugins/)